williamAbel/populatiomSim/README.md

 6. make use manual

-what this is:
+What this is:
-This is a tool for simulating population growth and decline, runs in the browser and is easy to use. currently under devlopment, more features will be added over time.
+This is a tool for simulating population growth and decline, runs in the browser and is easy to use.
+Currently under devlopment, more features will be added over time.